#1 The selection

 #3 Upsettingly poor visuals

 Without a doubt, Junji Ito is one of the best artists of our time.
-His work is beautiful in its hideousness and his manga is perhaps the only literary work that has managed to do cosmic horror well within the medium.
-It’s not easy to legitimately scare people with an illustration, yet Ito manages it so well each and every time, regardless of whether it’s for a short story exploring a new concept or some of his longer works.
+His work is beautiful in its hideousness and his manga are perhaps the only literary work that has managed to do cosmic horror well within the medium.
+It’s not easy to legitimately scare people with an illustration, yet Ito manages it so well each and every time; regardless of whether it’s for a short story exploring a new concept or some of his longer works.

 This makes it all the more upsetting that his fantastic stories were brought to animation looking like the picture above.
 The colors are washed-out and the entire presentation feels flat and boring.
-Key moments like the reveal of monsters or the big scare moments are robbed of all their impact, lazily-traced and often so static they might as well have just scanned a page of the manga and put it in there.
+Key moments like the reveal of monsters or the big scare moments are robbed of all their impact; lazily-traced and often so static they might as well have just scanned a page of the manga and put it in there.

-A lot of the gore and filth that is so horrifically put unto paper in Ito’s manga looks fake and lacking in the anime, even though it now has color and movement.
+A lot of the gore and filth that is so horrifically put unto paper in Ito’s manga looks so fake and lacking in the anime, even though it now has color and movement.
 Meanwhile, Ito’s iconic monsters are rendered ineffective by lazy animation and cheesy voice-acting.

 #4 Disposable characters